abserve-tech/abserve-tech/README.md

 ### About us

 We Abservetech are the top website, mobile app development, and clone scripts development company in India.
-We have built a series of ready-made products to help entrepreneurs and startup companies to get started with their ideal business ideal.
+We have built a series of ready-made products to help entrepreneurs and startup companies to get started with their ideal business instantly!.

 To Know more about us: [Abservetech](https://www.abservetech.com/)